RTAndroid/android_packages_apps_Benchmark/README.md

 Every benchmark consists of a number of cycles each having a calculation and sleep phase.
 The number of cycles and both phases can be easily configured.
-After running a benchmark, the Benchmark application will provide a you an overview of all core values of the calculation and sleep phase for every test case.
+After running a set of tests, the Benchmark application will provide a you an overview of all core values of the calculation and sleep phase for every test case.

 Android Studio Setup